Print

 8. Temp: Cook at 215 degrees F. for (really anywhere between 200-220 degrees F.) for the first 2-2.5 hours.
 Then increase the heat to 350 degrees F. until the internal temp at the thickest part of the turkey (without touching the bone) is 165 degrees F. and juices run clear.

-9. Baste: Feel free to baste the turkey once or twice with melted butter, but do so quickly as you will lose a lot of heat very quickly.
-Opening the smoker for too long will increase your cooking time.
+9. Baste: Feel free to baste the turkey once or twice with melted butter, but do so quickly as you will lose a lot of heat.
+Opening the smoker for too long, too often will increase your cooking time.

 10. Rest: Remove from smoker and place on large plate.
-Baste with melted butter and then let rest for 20-30 minutes (feel free to cover with foil).
+Baste with melted butter and then let rest for 20-30 minutes (feel free to cover/tent with foil).

 11. Carve: Carve and serve immediately.